cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/egress-policies/dedicated-egress-ips.md

 These origins will see the default shared IPs instead of the dedicated egress IPs.
 This is because Cloudflare can filter traffic to these origins by identifiers other than source IP.

+### Traffic resilience

+To improve traffic resilience, assign your dedicated egress IPs to different Cloudflare data center locations.
+If you have multiple IPs in the same city, choose different data centers within that city.
+For more information, contact your account team.

 ### IP geolocation

 Your egress traffic will geolocate to the city selected in your [egress policies](/cloudflare-one/policies/gateway/egress-policies/).
 If the traffic does not match an egress policy, IP geolocation defaults to the closest dedicated egress location to the user.

 When you enable dedicated egress IPs, Gateway updates the [MaxMind GeoIP2 database](https://www.maxmind.com/en/geoip2-services-and-databases).
 Other websites such as Google will check the MaxMind database to geolocate a user's source IP.
-This process can take anywhere from one week to up to four weeks.
+This process can take up to four weeks.
 For example, if your users are in India, they would get a U.S. Google landing page instead of the Indian Google landing page until Google picks up the updated IP geolocation.

+We recommend you create a [catch-all egress policy](/cloudflare-one/policies/gateway/egress-policies/#catch-all-policy) before dedicated egress IPs are assigned to your account.
+This will prevent incorrect geolocation for your users' traffic while geolocation databases update.

 #### Verify IP geolocation